mw-orcl/ADG-Demo/demo-steps/content.md

 sudo su - oracle
 ```

+You can skip this step if you want to use the same test user.
+Otherwise you can create your own user.

+​	4.
 From on-premise side, create a test user in orclpdb, and grant privileges to the user.
 You need to check if the pdb is open.

 On premise side: